worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 - Because languages come in and out of fashion, frameworks change rapidly and tools often reach EOL.
 - By taking a tech stack that is common today, and building high quality real applications, with a real use and value in mind we can craft a culture where the team learns the skills required to deliver at pace, giving a real understanding of why we push particular practices.
 - The goal is to create a motivated, experienced, self learning, highly performant team.
 The tech stack is the tool to help us reach the goal.

-### What is it?

-#### The goal

-//TODO
-Improve onboarding of junior or graduates to the industry.
-//To operate as closely to a client engagement as possible

-//TODO research outcome setting

-//TODO introduce the impact map/ below, mention how yours may be different

-##### We believe that running a project with similar expectations as a real world client

-**Will result in increased confidence from our clients when onboarding developers**

-We will achieve this by having

-- A widely adopted tech stack will reduce onboarding friction.
-- A workflow similar to business critical teams will manage expectations when joining a team.

-##### We believe that fostering good habits

-**Will result in an increase in productivity, code quality, and velocity**

-We will achieve this by

-- Having a pairing culture will decrease onboarding time
-- Following TDD will increase code maintainability
-- Following DDD will increase code readability
-- Drawing often will increase understanding of a domain and enable DDD practices
-- Fix broken windows first mindset will reduce code rot.

-##### We believe that creating a safe working environment

-**Will increase confidence and reducing onboarding friction when landing on a billable client**

-We will achieve this by having

-- A Feedback matrix to increase constructive conversation
-- Frequent 1-1s to give increased visibility of team health
-- Wellbeing questionnaire to give us visibility of team health, measuring Independence/ support/ learning/ pace

-The key to success is a clear vision, achievable bets and goals.
-This should be visible to all and serves as a reminder why the team makes certain decisions.
-During the course lifetime there will be many sessions, blockers, tech tasks and possible stories that may arise; use the above to gauge whether to drop these activities or pursue them.
-Constantly reevaluate current state, do all activities contribute to the vision?

 ---